Benchmarking quantum co-processors in an application-centric, hardware-agnostic and scalable way: Discussion

 \paragraph{The choice of QAOA-MaxCut} Most, if not all, proposed algorithms compatible with the NISQ era, are variational algorithms.
 It thus seems natural, in an application-centric benchmark, to focus on this type of algorithms.
 Among all these propositions, we need one that fits a particular set of requirements.
 First, the algorithm should be scalable, in the sense that one should be able to rather smoothly increase the problem size in order to isolate the precise threshold were the quantum co-processor fails.
 Combinatorial optimization problems usually fit this criterion quite easily.
 Moreover, we also need the test to be efficiently computable.
 By averaging over a simple class of random instances, we can deduce asymptotic values for usually intractable quantities (see next subsection).
 This might be hard to do efficiently for other classes of problems.
 Hence, the Quantum Approximate Optimization Algorithm seems to be a good candidate that fits these needs.
 We chose the MaxCut problem for the simple reason that it is both simple to implement and simple to analyze.
 For instance, it is possible to know the average number of entangling gates required in the Ansatz, even after compilation and optimization.
 This would not be the case were we to consider problems that involved clauses over more that $2$ variables (mainly due to the variability of the literature in architecture-aware phase polynomial synthesis algorithms \cite{Nash_2020, martiel2020architecture,degriend2020architectureaware} or other less competitive SWAP-based routing techniques).

 \paragraph{The choice of the class $\mathcal{G}(n, \frac{1}{2})$} This class of graphs is quite standard in random graph literature and has a predictable behavior with regard to the MaxCut problem.
 Moreover, they constitute a class of dense graphs, with half of their possible edges present (on average).
 QAOA-MaxCut are often run using $k$-regular graphs for the simple reason that these graphs are very sparse.
 In fact their edge density decrease with their size.
-We argue that most real world applications will not have this property.
+We suggest that most real-world applications will not have this property.
 Hence the choice of $\mathcal{G}(n, \frac{1}{2})$.
 One could relax a bit the test by picking a class $\mathcal{G}(n, f(n))$ with $f(n) = o(\frac{1}{n})$, that is a class of graph where edges are picked uniformly with a probability that decreases with $n$, but such that the average number of edges $f(n)\frac{n^2}{2}$ still grows faster that $n$.
+Another potential choice would be to consider bipartite graphs.
+These graphs can be perfectly cut and thus hard instances for QAOA.
+They are however trivial to deal with classically, and as such, do not constitute an interesting benchmark target.